About the kits here

 Schematics by Dipl.
 Ing.
 Leven

-I am not able to find much about Mr. K. Anzai, Japan, other than that he is a circuit designer from Japan.
+I was not able to find much about Mr. K. Anzai, Japan, other than that he was a circuit designer from Japan.
 If someone can find some more, please let me know, so I can place it here.
 Some people report this schematic was also rebuild by Jean Hiraga.

 Also the schematic shows great resemblance with the Yamamoto AD1 amplifier, first generation.
 The resemblance is very large, probably there are some connections.

 Interesting, Lundahl has the right transformers in the program, we re-build the AD1 at Emission Labs, and I have a small stock of NOS Telefunken NF2, some in sealed boxes even.
 NF2 has a top cap, but this is for the grid1.
 So there is no DC voltage on the top cap.
 It is advised you use an coaxial cable to connect to the grid 1, and ground the cable shielding.
 Yamamoto has very nice Teflon plate caps.
 The NF2 is a glass tube, but it has conductive (bronze) painting from the outside.
 It has the same socket as AD1, and is from the same period.
 So all on all this is a very nice combination.

 I have not tested the schematic myself, but a few DIY build the first version successfully.
 This is here, is the second version, Rev.B.
 Some small changes were made.
 The Yamamoto meter was removed, because it is obsolete.
 The volume control was moved to the second stage.
 The power supply capacitors of the second stage are larger.
 This amplifier should would work problem free, and is easy to build, because lots of adjustments can be made easily.